skroggel/typo3-accelerator/readMe.md

 With the CDN functionality it is possible to reduce the loading time of the website considerably by loading static content from subdomains of the respective website.
 This is not a real CDN, but a Pseudo-CDN, since no external servers are used.
+It uses sub-domains of the given domain and therefore it needs
+1. a corresponding DNS-configuration
+2. a wildcard TLS-certificate
+to work properly.

 Example without Pseudo-CDN
 ```